 Pamphlets relating to the House of Lords conflict depicted the issue in its historical context, but this was often done in line with the well-established tropes of Liberal political history.
 Indeed, The House of Lords And the Liberal Party, a Gladstone speech of 1893 issued in pamphlet form, dates the conflict back to the end of aristocratic influence over the Lower House caused by the Great Reform Act.
-98 The conduct of the House of Lords was a particularly important area of Liberal concern in
+The conduct of the House of Lords was a particularly important area of Liberal concern in this period because the opposition of the Upper House was instrumental in explaining why the Liberals had failed to achieve more of their objectives in office.
+As Andrew Adonis ha indicated, this was a dangerous tactic, as he portrays the House of Lords as being reluctant to use its powers to block measures for fear of appearing obstructionist, and Neal Blewett has suggested that by pursuing programme of social legislation to which the Lords were highly likely to object, the Liberals were themselves vulnerable to charges of provoking obstruction from the Upper House for

-96 Proceedings in connection with the 15th Annual Meeting of the Federation, p.48.
+106 Proceedings in connection with the 15th Annual Meeting of the Federation, p.48.

-97 See for example The Liberal Programme No. 1 - Home Rule For Ireland - What it Means and What it will Do, (Westminster: Liberal Publication Department, in Bristol University Special Collections, National Liberal Federation Collection, 'LPD Leaflets - April 1893', ref.
+107 See for example The Liberal Programme No. 1 - Home Rule For Ireland - What it Means and What it will Do, (Westminster: Liberal Publication Department, in Bristol University Special Collections, National Liberal Federation Collection, 'L.P.D.
+Leaflets - April 1893', ref.
 JN 1129 L4 P2.

-98 The House of Lords and the Liberal Party: a Speech delivered by the Right Hon.
+108 The House of Lords and the Liberal Party: a Speech delivered by the Right Hon.
 W.E.
 Gladstone, M.P., in Edinburgh, September 27th, 1893, (Westminster: Liberal Publication Department, 1893), p.
-9., in Bristol University Special Collections, National Liberal Federation Collection, 'LPD Leaflets - April 1893', ref.
-JN 1129 L4 P2 this period because the opposition of the Upper House was instrumental in explaining why the Liberals had failed to achieve more of their objectives in office.
-The partisan opposition of the Lords was particularly used when discussing the legislative failures of the 1892-95 ministries, and indeed many of the pamphlets which chronicled the achievements of Liberalism did so alongside a list of those bills which had been defeated by the Lords.
+9, in Bristol University Special Collections, National Liberal Federation Collection, 'L.P.D.
+Leaflets - April 1893', ref.
+JN 1129 L4 P2 partisan motives.109 Nevertheless, the Liberals had little option but to attribute their legislative failures to the opposition of the Lords, and this tactic was particularly used when discussing the legislative failures of the 1892-95 ministries.
+Many of the pamphlets which chronicled the achievements of Liberalism did so alongside a list of those bills which had been defeated by the Lords.

 An early example of this in our period was 2 Years of Liberal Government 1892-94.
-It should be noted that the pamphlet devotes five pages to the government's record on Labour issues, largely concerning trades union rights, and the duration and condition of work99.
-Such matters are also addressed when the attention is turned to the negative influence of the House of Lords, mentioning their actions in reducing the eligibility for benefit under the Railway Servants (Hours of Labour) Act, as well as rejecting the Employers' Liability Bill.100 However, there is just as much emphasis on less obviously relevant issues, such as the Home Rule Bill and the Parish Councils Bill.
+It should be noted that the pamphlet devotes five pages to the government's record on Labour issues, largely concerning trades union rights, and the duration and condition of work.
+Such matters are also addressed when the attention is turned to the negative influence of the House of Lords, mentioning their actions in reducing the eligibility for benefit under the Railway Servants (Hours of Labour) Act, as well as rejecting the Employers' Liability Bill.
+However, there is just as much emphasis on less obviously relevant issues, such as the Home Rule Bill and the Parish Councils Bill.

-The latter issue offers an interesting insight into how Liberal pamphlets tried to relate their policies to the 'working-classes' in cases where the benefits were not immediately clear.
+The latter issue offers an interesting insight into how Liberal pamphlets tried to relate their policies to the 'working classes' in cases where the benefits were not immediately clear.
 The measure, as 2 Years of Liberal Government explains, provided for allotments, public spaces and reform of district councils, vestries and boards of guardians.
-Another 1893 pamphlet, The New Liberal Charter, expands on this, stating that the Bill "is designed to bring the blessings of self-government right to the very
+Another 1893 pamphlet, The New Liberal Charter, expands on this, stating